-The permit requires that the SWPPP be updated whenever any of the triggering conditions for corrective action in Part 3.1 occur such that modifications or replacement to the permittee's control measures are necessary to meet the requirements of Part 2.1 in the permit.
+The permit requires that the SWPPP be updated whenever any of the triggering conditions for corrective action in Part 3.1 occur such that changes to the permittee's control measures are necessary to meet the requirements in the permit.
 This ensures that the SWPPP document is kept up-to-date.